Generic selectors

-The 3DProjektplaner is a digital web application that enables planners in the administration to analyze construction projects in the 3D city model based on geodata and to sketch their own urban development ideas quickly and easily.
+The 3D Project Planner is a digital web application that enables planners in the administration to analyze construction projects in the 3D city model based on geodata and to sketch their own urban development ideas quickly and easily.

 Read more